Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

 ![auto provisioned twins](../images/ISS/iss-auto-provisioned-twins.png)

 At the moment there's not much graphical context to the sensors.
 This means the Dashboard called "Mission Control Panels" won't work as there's no Structure for you to browse through.

-So let's group the sensors by their discipline (Mission Control Callsigns) by running the following script
+So let's group the sensors by their discipline (Mission Control Callsigns) by running the following script.

     ./step-7-organize-iss-sensors.ps1 <your-digitaltwins-name> <your-resource-group-name>